 How is RAI given?

-RAI is given as a few sips of colourless liquid with no smell or taste.
-It is taken by mouth with no need for hospitalization.
+Radioactive iodine treatment (RAI) is given as a few sips of colourless liquid with no smell or taste.
+It is taken by mouth with no need for hospitalisation.

 What are the side effects of RAI?